1. Vernazza, Cinque Terre

 5. Polignano a Mare, Puglia

 Think turquoise waters and white-pebble beaches, Roman ruins and whitewashed houses.
 Puglia, wrapping around the heel of Italy's boot, is loaded with beautiful beach towns.
 And Polignano a Mare may well be the best of the lot.
 The town's iconic abbey and 16th-century tower, overlooking the sparkling Adriatic Sea from the top of a cliff, offers a photo opportunity you won't want to miss.
-Polignano a Mare is less than 40 minutes by train from Bari, which is well connected to Italy's major cities by train, and to Albania, Montenegro, and Croatia by ferry.
+Polignano a Mare is less than 40 minutes away from Bari on a regional train.

 6. Sorrento, Campania